openhwgroup/cv-hpdcache/docs/source/architecture.rst

 This replacement policy requires one state bit per cacheline in the cache.
 This bit is named Least Recently Used (LRU) state.
 All LRU bits are set to 0 on reset.
-They are then updated at each read, store and atomic operation from the requesters.
+They are then updated at each read, CMO prefetch, store and atomic operation from the requesters.

 The following code snippet shows the declaration of the array containing the LRU bits.
 As explained before, there are as many bits as cachelines in the cache.
-Therefore the LRU bits are organized as a two-dimensional array of :math:`\mathsf{CONF\_HPDCACHE\_SETS}` and :math:`\mathsf{CONF\_HPDCACHE\_WAYS}` bits.
+Therefore the LRU bits are organized as a 2D (two-dimensions) array of :math:`\mathsf{CONF\_HPDCACHE\_SETS}` and :math:`\mathsf{CONF\_HPDCACHE\_WAYS}` bits.

 .. code:: c

-   //  Two-dimension array containing LRU state bits bool lru[CONF_HPDCACHE_SETS][CONF_HPDCACHE_WAYS];
+   //  2D array containing LRU state bits bool lru[CONF_HPDCACHE_SETS][CONF_HPDCACHE_WAYS];

-The following code snippet illustrates the algorithm (``update_plru`` function) that the cache controller uses to update LRU bits.
-This function is used by read, write and atomic requests from requesters.
+The following code snippet illustrates the algorithm (``update_plru`` function) that the cache controller uses to update PLRU bits.
+This function is used by read, CMO prefetch, write and atomic requests from requesters.
 The cache controller first checks for a hit in any way of the set designated by the request address.
 If there is a hit, the cache controller applies the ``update_plru`` algorithm on the corresponding set and way.
 In the case of a miss, the cache controller first selects a victim way, then during the refill, the miss handler applies the ``update_plru`` algorithm.

 .. code:: c